Napa, California: Post-Conquest era

 The California Gold Rush of the late 1850s expanded Napa City.
 A tent city was erected along Main Street.
 Many cattle ranches were maintained, and the lumber industry had greatly expanded.
 Sawmills in the valley were in operation cutting up timber that was hauled by team to Napa and then shipped out on the river to Benicia and San Francisco.

 The Sam Kee Laundry, built 1875, is the oldest commercial building in Napa.

 In 1858, the great silver rush began in Napa Valley, and miners eagerly flocked to the eastern hills.
 In the 1860s, mining carried on, in a large scale, with quicksilver mines operating in many areas of Napa County.
 The most noted mine was the Silverado Mine, near the summit of Mount Saint Helena.
 At this time, the first wave of rural, foreign laborers from coastal villages of China's Canton province arrived in California and at Napa County mines.
 A settlement for Chinese laborers in Napa was established in the early 1860s.
 At its peak from the 1880s to the early 1900s, the Chinese population grew to a population of over 300 people.

 In 1869, F. A. Sawyer established Sawyer Tanning Company in Napa and was joined in the business by his father B. F. Sawyer a year later.
 It went on to become the largest tannery west of the Mississippi River.
 The world-famous Nappa leather or Napa leather was invented by Emanuel Manasse in Napa in 1875 while working at the Sawyer Tanning Company.

 Napa was incorporated on March 23, 1872, and reincorporated in 1874 as the City of Napa.

 The Napa State Hospital received its first patients in 1876.
 The Napa Valley Opera House became popular after its debut on February 13, 1880, with a production of Gilbert and Sullivan's HMS Pinafore, but it later languished and was closed for many years.
 It was reestablished in the 1980s.

+In the following decades, Napa’s social and residential development was influenced by exclusionary housing practices.
+During the mid-20th century, subdivisions such as Alta Heights, Westwood, and portions of the Linda Vista area utilized racially restrictive covenants that legally prohibited non-white residents from purchasing or occupying homes.
+Due to these documented patterns of residential segregation, the city is classified as a 'probable' sundown town in the James W. Loewen national database of exclusionary communities and is noted in the list of sundown towns for California.